 Consumer Behavior Analysis

 Though consumer behavior analysis doesn't seem vital to supply chains when compared to other disruptive technologies, it has a huge impact on supply chain businesses.
+The best big data companies can help establish a more efficient and safe method of providing goods and services, as well as improve supply chain overall efficiency.
 E-commerce businesses are likely to benefit from consumer behavior analysis.
 It entails the collection of large amounts of consumer, product, company and industry information from the worldwide web.
 It also entails the process of organizing and visualizing this information using diverse web mining tools and methods.

 Consumer behavior analysis, as a process, relies on the big data and machine learning disruptions.
 Web analytics tools such as Google analytics can help supply chains to draw inferences from their consumer information.
 They can also monitor consumer activities and learn more about their customers' purchasing decisions.